hmc-cs-131/cs131-course-notes/markdown/lec02.md

 ### Haskell: Variables, Bindings, and Scope
 In Haskell, we can associate variable names with expressions through bindings.
 This process is similar to assignment in other programming languages.
 Let's explore some concepts related to variables, bindings, and scope in Haskell.

-- Binding (noun) and bind (verb):

- Associates a variable name with an expression.
+- Binding (noun) and bind (verb): Associates a variable name with an expression.
+This is similar to assignment (noun) and assign (verb), which we often see in imperative programming languages.
 - Value (noun): The expression to which a name is bound.
 - Reference (verb): Using a name in an expression.
 During evaluation, the name acts as an alias for the expression.
 - Scope: The region of the program where a name can be referenced.
 A variable's scope depends on where it is bound.
+In Haskell, a scope can bind a name at most once.
+In other words, all "variables" are constants!
-- Lookup (verb) or resolve (verb): Evaluating a name and finding its value.
+- Lookup (verb) or resolve (verb): Evaluate a name and finding its value.

 Here's some related vocabulary to keep in mind:

 - Variable name: The name given to a variable.
 In Haskell, variable names are written in lowercase.
-- Value: The expression to which a name is bound.
-- Top-level bindings: Similar to global variables, these bindings have a scope that extends throughout the entire file or the rest of the GHCi session.
+- Top-level bindings: Similar to global variables, these bindings have a scope that extends throughout the entire file or the rest of the GHCi (Glasgow Haskell Compiler interactive environment) session.
 - Local bindings: These bindings have a limited scope within a function or a `let` expression.

 ```haskell